0

 2. THE EFFECT OF XENOESTROGENS ON WOMEN

 Estrogen is known as the female hormone and it is healthy in the right levels.
-Too much estrogen can cause irregular menstruation, really heavy and painful periods, as well as some serious physical effects and psychological damage.
+Too much estrogen can cause irregular menstruation, really heavy and painful periods, as well as some serious physical effects and psychological changes.

 3. LET'S NOT FORGET ABOUT THE GUYS

-5. AND THAT’S NOT ALL…
+4. AND THAT'S NOT ALL…

 Having your butt kicked by Xena is starting to sound preferable now, huh?
 At least you know to avoid the sword, and aim for the numerous places without body armour (spoiler, only her boobs have armor).
 That's all the advice we can give you on Xena, but we can give you some great tips on what to avoid to ensure you minimise your exposure to xenoestrogens.